cunicu/gont/README.md

 - Ideal for golang unit tests
 - Can run in workflows powered by GitHub's runners
 - Lean code thanks to [functional options](https://sagikazarmark.hu/blog/functional-options-on-steroids/)
+- Full IPv6 support
+- Use of existing network namespaces as nodes

 ## Examples